 Canon 1D Mark IV vs 4000D

-The Canon EOS-1D Mark IV and the Canon EOS 4000D are two digital cameras that were revealed to the public, respectively, in October 2009 and February 2018.
+The Canon EOS-1D Mark IV and the Canon EOS 4000D (labelled Canon T100 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2009 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (4000D) sensor.
 The 1D Mark IV has a resolution of 16 megapixels, whereas the 4000D provides 17.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Digital single lens reflex||Digital single lens reflex|

 |10 shutter flaps per second||3 shutter flaps per second|

 |1500 shots per battery charge||500 shots per battery charge|

 |156 x 157 x 80 mm, 1230 g||129 x 102 x 77 mm, 436 g|